-VENAVER (Come and See): VENAVER is a week-long direct service immersion program.
-This immersion program is offered to Freshmen, Sophomores, Juniors, and Seniors.
-Students interested in participating are interviewed.
+VENAVER (Come and See):

+VENAVER is a week-long direct service immersion program.
+This immersion program is offered to Juniors and Seniors.
+Students interested in participating submit applications and then go through an interview process.
 There are several immersions during the school year and a limited number of students are chosen per immersion.
-Students who participate in VENAVER must attend mandatory meetings one day a week after school for seven weeks.
+Students who participate in VENAVER must attend a series of mandatory meetings prior to the trip.
 Students must be flexible, positive in attitude, and be able to work on a team.
 The application process includes: two teacher recommendations, group oral interviews, coach or director sign offs, and a parent signoff/contract.
 Students must have a weighted 2.5 GPA or above to be considered for VENAVER.
-Two weeks before departure students must have all their teachers sign off.
-If a student is failing a class, they may not participate in the immersion and finances will not be refunded.
+If a student is failing a class, they may not participate in the immersion and the finances will not be refunded.
 Financial scholarships are available for those who meet the criteria.
-Students may earn a maximum of 75 service hours for their participation in VENAVER.

-All participants must have a valid REAL CA ID/license or passport.
-Any student participating in an international immersion (e.g., Otro Lado) must have a physician's signature stating that the student has had a physical and is healthy and cleared for travel outside the country.
+Students may earn a maximum of 70 service hours for their participation in VENAVER.
+All participants over 18 must have a valid REAL CA ID/license or passport.
+All participants younger than 18 must have a student ID.
+Any student participating in an international immersion (e.g., Otro Lado) must have a passport, as well as a physician's signature stating that the student has had a physical and is healthy and cleared for travel outside the country.
 If the participant does not have approval, he/she will not be able to attend.
 Written documentation of physical clearance is required three months or more before departure.